pnghub/powerapps-docs/powerapps-docs/maker/data-platform/data-retention-overview.md

 For more information about capacity reports, go to [New Microsoft Dataverse storage capacity](/power-platform/admin/capacity-storage).

+## Understanding Dataverse long retention pricing

+DV long term retention requires no additional purchases and does not involve any new SKU.
+Every GB moved to Dataverse long term retention (DV managed data lake) consumes, on average, 50% less capacity than the DB data (DV managed SQL).

+Note:
+- Dataverse managed data lake compresses the DB data and this saving is passed onto the customer.
+The compression depends on the kind of data in DV managed SQL.
+With some data (indeterministic), you might notice more than 50% savings while in others you might notice less than 50% savings.
+- DV long term retention will not save capacity for file attachments.
+In some rare cases depending on the file, you could see negligible file capacity saving.

 ## Solution aware retention policies

 Dataverse retention policies are solution aware.
 Dataverse retention policies added to a solution are known as solution-aware retention policies.
 You can add multiple retention policies to a single solution.
 Retention policies are added to an unmanaged solution.
 This helps makers follow application lifecycle management (ALM) best practices when working with Dataverse retention policies.